CamWeil/MATH4610/homework/softwaremanual.md

 return values in those variables.

 **Output:** This routine returns a single precision value for the number of decimal digits that can be represented on the computer being queried.
-In my case, the output is as follows:

-    Machine Epsilon (float) is : 1.19209e-07
-    Machine Epsilon (double) is : 2.22045e-16
-    Program ended with exit code: 0

 **Usage/Example:**

-The routine defines two float variables eps and preveps, in which eps is copied into preveps in order to provide the output for machine epsilon.
-This is found using the loop
+The routine defines two float variables, eps and preveps, in which the value of the machine epsilon is found using the loop:

             while ((1+eps) != 1)